Whether you are a part-time blogger or a full-time blogger, you should produce content that has proven to work and will

 The foundation of a successful content marketing campaign starts with proper marketing research.
 Marketing research is identical to identifying your potential reader.

-To identify your potential readers, you have to find what they are searching for on search engines.
+To identify your potential readers, you must find what they are searching for on search engines.
 As a content marketer, your aim should be to drive highly targeted traffic from search engines to your relevant content.

 In Step #1, you identified your real opponent.
 The next step should be finding their top organic keywords.
 You can follow two methods to determine what keywords competitors are using.
 They are,

 - Ask competitor website owners to show their keyword reports.

 - Use an SEO spy tool to find keywords.

 The first method probably won’t work, right?
-Do you like to give permission someone to check your traffic, keyword reports?
+Do you like to permit someone to check your traffic and keyword reports?
 No. Right?

-So, without debate, the second option could be more legal and efficient.
+So, the second option could be more legal and efficient without debate.

 How to find out your competitors’ keywords

 To find your competitor’s keywords, you have to get the help of an SEO Spy tool.
 The tool I use regularly and recommend to everyone is Semrush.

 Semrush is a search engine marketing tool that provides various search engine marketers such as PPC Advertisers and SEOs.
 To learn more about this Search Engine Marketing tool, read my honest Semrush review here.

-Here’s how to find out keywords of competitors using Semrush tool.
+Here’s how to find out the keywords of competitors using the Semrush tool.

 Step #2: After logging into your account, type your competitor’s address into the search box.
 As I found “CopyBlogger.com” on a few occasions, I will enter copyblogger.com into the search box.

-Step #3: Within a few seconds, you will see the Semrush overview report for your competitor website.
+Step #3: You will see the Semrush overview report for your competitor’s website within a few seconds.
 Here’s the summary report of Copyblogger.

-In this report, you can find the daily organic traffic from the Google.com search engines other relevant statistics such as organic traffic growth over time, total backlinks, and organic keyword distribution.
-Below this main report, you can find the top keywords that CopyBlogger’s web pages are ranking for on Google.com.
+In this report, you can find the daily organic traffic from the Google.com search engines and other relevant statistics such as organic traffic growth over time, total backlinks, and organic keyword distribution.
+Below this main report, you can find the top keywords for which CopyBlogger’s web pages rank on Google.com.

-Semrush have divided organic keywords into two sections.
+Semrush has divided organic keywords into two sections.
 They are,

 - Top Keywords: Order keywords according to traffic share.